 - A “Skirted” Ottoman Slipcover

 With this type of ottoman slipcover, you would add an additional inch for each of your ottoman’s corners to the sides of your ottoman pattern.
-Use the extra four inches to make four equal flat pleats on each corner.
+Use four extra inches to make four equal flat pleats on each corner.

 - Corded or Piped Ottoman Slipcover